pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 the participants left to join [other excellent discussions][ravi's blog post].
-Most of the tools we were studying in this exercise were designed for the research culture and technical infrastructures of the Global North and just [may not have connected with many of the people][april's blog post] that we brought from around the world.
+Most of the tools we were studying in this exercise were designed for the research culture and technical infrastructures of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
 But perhaps even a focus on specific practices would have been too narrow as well, and we should have taken a step back and discussed something else, such as the need for and approaches to global peer-production.
 Even so, I did not expect the participants to react this way, and I think this was an important negative result to obtain and from which we